bvallelunga/example-app-companion-words/README.md

 ```

 ## Output Scheme
-The output will map each input word to an array of words with high relation.
+The output will map each input word to an array of words with high relevance.
 Notice how `fkdsjfsa` is missing in the output;
 input words which are not found in the app's vocabulary are skipped.

 ```json